MalakhFuller/7-VM-Home-SOC-Lab/README.md

 Three things, and they're the three I'd want to be asked about:

 - **Dual SIEM.** Wazuh and Splunk running side by side against identical telemetry.
-Same events, two platforms, so I can build the same detection twice and learn where each tool thinks differently.
+Same events, two platforms, so I can build the same detection twice and learn where each tool thinks differently — including the stages where one SIEM catches an attack the other one structurally can't see.
 - **One sensor, two sets of eyes.** A passive Suricata IDS sniffing the wire in promiscuous mode, with its alerts shipped into *both* SIEMs — verified end-to-end with a real nmap detection, not assumed from a status light.
+By the privilege-escalation piece, that independent wire view is the only thing that catches recon the host logs nearly buried.
 - **Hand-mapped CIM.** Instead of installing a vendor add-on to normalize Suricata's data, I wrote the mapping myself — field aliases, EVAL logic, eventtype and tag definitions, the cross-app metadata export — and validated it against Splunk's live Common Information Model spec until the Intrusion Detection data model claimed my sensor's events as its own.
 That's the difference between data being *present* and data being *usable*, and I wanted to understand it from the inside rather than trust a black box.

 ---